erciomunoz/academic-kickstart-1/content/publication2/paper2/index.md

 ---
-title: "kmr: A Command to Correct Survey Weights for Unit Nonresponse using Group's Response Rates."
+title: "Do Earthquakes Have an Impact on Inflation in Short Term?
+Evidence for a sample of countries."
 authors:
-- Salvatore Morelli
 - admin
+- Alfredo Pistelli
-date: "2018-08-29T00:00:00Z"
+date: "2010-08-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).